esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### 📝 Exercise: Feedback Loop Reflection
 **Q:** When in the cycle is accessibility feedback provided to the design team?
 What about the dev team?
 **A:** Almost never.
 It only happens if a developer or designer is interested in accessibility.
 I try to raise accessibility issues to designers as soon as I get a Figma Design.
 I can count on one hand the number of times that someone has raised accessibility issues to the dev team (once or twice by the design team).
-I would love if both Product Management and Design
+I would love if Product Management, Content Management & Design raised accessibility issues to us.

 **Q:** How successful is the accessibility feedback loop for your current processes?
 **A:** There's no standardized feedback loop.
 So I would say not very successful.

 **Q:** What processes would you like to try?
-**A:**
+**A:** I would like to:
+1. Incorporate accessibility annotations in the design process in Figma.
+2. See that Product Management set accessibility

 ## Useful resources
 TODO: Add more  useful links.